Making transport more robust and interpretable by moving data through a small number of anchor points: Background

-where ${\bf K}$ is the Gibbs kernel induced by the element-wise exponential of the cost matrix $\mathbf{K} := \exp(-\mathbf{C}/\epsilon)$, and $\mathbf{H}(\mathbf{P}):=-\sum_{ij}\mathbf{P}_{ij}\log(\mathbf{P}_{i,j})$ is the Shannon entropy.
-We can alternatively write the objective function as a minimization of $\epsilon \text{KL}(\mathbf{P}\|\mathbf{K})$, where KL denotes the Kullback-Leibler divergence.
+where ${\bf K}$ is the Gibbs kernel induced by the element-wise exponential of the cost matrix $\mathbf{K} := \exp(-\mathbf{C}/\varepsilon)$, $\mathbf{H}(\mathbf{P}):=-\sum_{ij}\mathbf{P}_{ij}\log(\mathbf{P}_{i,j})$ is the Shannon entropy, and $\varepsilon$ is a user-specified hyperparameter that controls the amount of entropic regularization that is introduced.
+We can alternatively write the objective function as a minimization of $\varepsilon \text{KL}(\mathbf{P}\|\mathbf{K})$, where KL denotes the Kullback-Leibler divergence.
 In practice, the entropy-regularized form is often used over the original objective (\ref{ot}) as it admits a fast method called the Sinkhorn algorithm \cite{cuturi2013sinkhorn,altschuler2017near}.
-Hence, we will use OT to refer to the entropy-regularized form and the original formulation of OT interchangeably.
+Hence, we will use \ot to refer to the entropy-regularized form unless specified otherwise in the context.

-\paragraph{Factored Coupling of Optimal Transport:} Factored optimal transport is proposed in \cite{forrow2019statistical} to enhance sample robustness in high dimensions.
+{\bf Optimal Transport via Factored Couplings:}~ Factored Coupling (\url{FC}) is proposed in \cite{forrow2019statistical} to reduce the sample complexity of OT in high dimensions.
 Specifically, it adds an additional constraint to (\ref{ot}) by enforcing the transport plan to be of the following factored form,

-This has a nice interpretation: $\z_l$ serves as a common ``anchor'' that a transportation from $\x_i$ to $\y_j$ must pass through.
-It turns out that factored coupling is closely related to the Wasserstein barycenter problem \cite{agueh2011barycenters,cuturi2014fast,cuturi2016smoothed}, $\min_\nu \sum_{i=1}^N{\cal{W}}^2_2(\mu_i,\nu)$, where $\nu$ is the Procrustes mean to distributions $\mu_i$, $i=1,\dots,N$ with respect to squared 2-Wasserstein distance.
-A crucial insight from \cite{forrow2019statistical} is that for $N=2$, the barycenter $\nu$ could approximate the optimal anchors to the transport plan of the form (\ref{fc}) that minimizes the transport cost.
+This has a nice interpretation: $\z_l$ serves as a common ``anchor'' that transportation from $\x_i$ to $\y_j$ must pass through.
+It turns out that \url{FC} is closely related to the Wasserstein barycenter problem \cite{agueh2011barycenters,cuturi2014fast,cuturi2016smoothed}, $\min_\nu \sum_{i=1}^N{\cal{W}}^2_2(\mu_i,\nu)$, where $\nu$ is the Procrustes mean to distributions $\mu_i$, $i=1,\dots,N$ with respect to the squared 2-Wasserstein distance.
+A crucial insight from \cite{forrow2019statistical} is that for $N=2$, the barycenter $\nu$ could approximate the optimal anchors to a transport plan of the form (\ref{fc}) that minimizes the objective in (\ref{ot}).